Leaders accuse parliament of shoddy work in sugar probe

 Atwoli urged Mudavadi and Wetang’ula leaders to work with President Uhuru Kenyatta and engineer constitutional reforms.

-“You cannot sit on the fence and expect to pull a surprise at the last minute, it will never work that way and you two must strategize and move closer to the government in order to enhance your chances of ascending to power.”
+“You cannot sit on the fence and expect to pull a surprise at the last minute, it will never work that way, you two must strategize and move closer to the government in order to enhance your chances of ascending to power.”